magenta-aps/dbptk-gui-backend/README.md

 # Running the server and GUI

-All you have to do to run a python command that starts the server and opens a browser window for the GUI.
+All you have to do is to run a python command that starts the server and opens a browser window for the GUI.
 Run the following command from the folder where `rest.py` is located:

 **FOr Ubuntu:**